 What Twenty-Somethings Should Know About Colon Cancer Risks

 Ever heard of the phrase “young invincibles”?
 It refers to people in their 20s who think that nothing bad will ever happen to them health-wise.
-But a recent study serves as a good reminder that this isn’t always true.
+But research serves as a good reminder that this isn’t always true.

 Researchers have found that since the mid-1980s, colorectal cancer rates have been steadily rising among people younger than 50.
 People born in the 1990s have close to double the risk of colon cancer and quadruple the risk of rectal cancer compared to the risk those born in the 1950s had at the same age.
 While adults 50 and over are still 16 times more likely to get colon cancer, younger adults often don’t get screened for it (colonoscopies aren’t typically recommended until age 50).